jongrover/building-a-wordpress-theme-from-scratch/README.md

 ## Create a Theme Screenshot

 1. In a browser head to localhost and take a screenshot of one of your pages I choose my Home page.
-Then open the file in Photoshop and resize it to 880px x 660px and save it under the name __screenshot.png__ in the root of your custom theme folder in my case it is at __custom-theme/screenshot.png__.
+Screenshots should follow 4:3 aspect ratio and be a maximum of 1200px x 900px in size.
+In our case we're going to open the file in Photoshop and resize it to 880px x 660px.
+Then save it under the name __screenshot.png__ in the root of your custom theme folder in my case it is at __custom-theme/screenshot.png__.
 In the browser Admin Dashboard head to Appearance>Themes and you should see your thumbnail image appearing as well as all the details you included in your style.css file.

-## Adding Customizable Theme Areas
+## Creating Custom User Theme Controls

 1. ...